Q: I have boxwoods that are about four feet tall and I have never pruned them extensively. Last year’s growth is mottled looking.

 A fly-like (some say mosquito-like) adult insect laid eggs on the boxwood leaves in spring.
 When the eggs hatched, the larvae chewed into the center of the leaf and happily munched away, protected from predators and the elements.
 Now you easily notice the mottled appearance of the damaged leaves.

 Leaf miners are very difficult to control once they are inside the leaves.
 The best way to control their numbers is to spray when the adults are present in April and May.
-Insecticidal soap or horticultural oil will kill them if the shrubs are sprayed thoroughly.
+Insecticidal soap (click for sources) or horticultural oil (click for sources) will kill them if the shrubs are sprayed thoroughly.
 Make three applications at weekly intervals beginning three weeks after new spring foliage appears.
-Synthetic pesticides offer another choice.
-Systemic insecticides are absorbed by plant tissue, making it deadly to chewing insects.
+Systemic insecticides (click for sources) are absorbed by plant tissue, making it deadly to chewing insects in the leaves.